PlanetPolly/PlanetPolly.github.io/researchexperience.md

 * X-ray photoelectron spectroscopy (XPS) was used to investigate the changing extent of Cl-terminated thiol before and after reductive desorption.
 * Cl-terminated thiol shows poor solubility in ethanol, hard to form mixed SAMs with decanethiol in ethanol.
 * A phase separation occurred in mixed SAMs prepared in chloroform.
-* For SAMs prepared in DCM, it might form an evenly blended phase when χ=0.5.
+* For SAMs prepared in DCM, it might form an evenly blended phase when the molar ratio of Cl-thiol is 0.5.

 *July 2017 — Jan.
 2018* <br>